Gordon's Indian Residential School: Native workers

 Many former Gordon students have also said that many Indigenous workers at the school knew of William Starr's conduct, but rather than stopping it, they would accuse students of lying or humiliate them, and even call students "fag" and "Starr's baby."
 Others victims remember being physically and sexually abused by Indigenous staffers themselves.
 Tony Merchant, a Regina lawyer whose firm has handled thousands of residential-school lawsuits, claims that about 25% of his cases involve alleged Indigenous abusers.

 Some such abusers have also appeared in court, such as William Strongeagle, a former judo instructor at the school.
 In 1993, Strongeagle was convicted of sexually assaulting an 18-year-old former Gordon student, Betty Nippi (now a member of the Saskatchewan NDP), while his wife watched, in May 1988.
 He received a year on probation and a CA$735 fine.

-At least four women have filed lawsuits against Melvin McNab, an Indigenous child-care worker at Gordon, alleging sexual and physical assault.
+Melvin McNab, an Indigenous worker at Gordon, was successfully sued by victims who were assaulted in 1986 and 1987 for $65,000 in damages.
+The government of Canada was found to be liable in that case.

 Another Indigenous child-care worker at Gordon, Greg Bratushesky, was sued for physical abuse.
 During his time at the school, Bratushesky was officially reprimanded on a number of occasions by the federal Department of Indian Affairs for brutality.

 Nonetheless, the residential school system itself is by-and-large blamed for begetting such abusers in the first place.
 At least two Gordon victims blame Starr, who is claimed to have taught the boys to have sex with one another: "The weaker ones were the sexual prey to the stronger ones.… They were like the ladies of the dorm.
 We were groomed to be sexual offenders."